diodechain/website/index.md

   class: "story--homepage"
   animated: true
   title: What is Diode
-  heading: A zero trust connectivity network–built for teams.
+  heading: Off the shelf zero trust solutions – built for teams.
   content: |
-    Diode’s Smart Network is intuitive and easy to use, allowing your teams access to each other and their assets – quickly and securely – no matter where they are in the world.
+    Diode’s off the shelf solutions, built on our Smart Network, are intuitive and easy to use.
+Your teams can quickly and securely access each other - and their assets – no matter where they are in the world.

-    Teams can collaborate and access assets and other secure systems without the fear of loss of valuable IP or data.
+    Teams can collaborate, share, and access assets and other secure systems without the fear of loss of valuable IP or data.
   buttons:
   - title: Read More
     url: "/solutions/app/"